-Denise Low, Ph.D., is an experienced reader with audio files collected in archives of the San Francisco State Poetry Center collection, New Letters on the Air, Prairie Lights Bookstore, and others.
+Denise Low, Ph.D., is an experienced reader with audio/video files collected in archives of the San Francisco State Poetry Center collection, New Letters on the Air, Prairie Lights Bookstore, and others.
 She lectures on contemporary poetry, craft, Indigenous American literary narratives, especially ledger art.
 She teaches professional workshops, both on-the-ground and online.
-She has extensive experience editing book manuscripts, both poetry and prose, with suggestions for style, structure, and sentence-level improvements.
-She is acquisitions editor for Mammoth Publications
+She has extensive experience with developmental editing of book manuscripts, both poetry and prose, with suggestions for style, structure, and sentence-level improvements.

 READINGS & PRESENTATIONS: Readings and/or half-day workshops $300 (negotiable under some circumstances).
 WORKSHOPS: Day-long group workshop, $500 a day in Kansas or Kansas City area; $750 a day outside Kansas City region.
-ONLINE WORKSHOPS: PROFESSIONAL REVISION Next class fall, 2015.
+ONLINE WORKSHOPS: PROFESSIONAL REVISION , prose and poetry.
 Contact kansaspoetry[AT]gmail.com for details.
+If 8 people want a workshop, contact for scheduling.
 EDITING SERVICES: Base Rates: Poetry manuscript review (70-90 pages) with detailed two-page (500 words) summary of strengths and weaknesses–$250.
 Comments on each poem, $500.
-Prose manuscript review with detailed two-page (500 words) summary of strengths and weaknesses–$250.
-Comments on each chapter, with some style editing, $500.
-For details or negotiatiions, contact kansaspoetry@gmail.
+Prose manuscript review with detailed two-page (500 words) summary of strengths and weaknesses–$250/100 pp..
+Comments on each chapter, with some style editing, $500/100pp.
+For details or negotiations, contact kansaspoetry@gmail.

 CURRENT WORKSHOPS WITH OPENINGS